How to Forgive Others

-After my workshop on Ho’oponopono, I did some healing work with a medical intuitive who taught me another aspect of Ho’oponopono about how to forgive.
-During that session I learned that there were was an energetic chord that connected me to a person I was in conflict with.
+After my workshop on Ho’oponopono, I did some healing work with a medical intuitive.
+During that session I realized that there were was an energetic chord that connected me to a person I was in conflict with.
 In this case it was belly-to-belly because it was a power struggle.

-As I was doing this I said to the person I was releasing the chord from:
+While I worked with the medical intuitive, I said to the person I was releasing the chord from:

 “I release you to your wholeness.

 I give you permission to forgive me.